The Jitsu Foundation: Precursors

-The style currently practised by The Jitsu Foundation traces its roots to Shihan Matthew Komp (10th dan in jujutsu, highest grade in Australia) from Bonn and Cologne, Germany who learned judo and jujutsu from various instructors including Wolfe, who had trained in Japan prior to World War II, and Hassermayer.
+The style currently practised by The Jiu Jitsu Foundation traces its roots to Shihan Matthew Komp (10th dan in jujutsu, highest grade in Australia) from Bonn and Cologne, Germany who learned judo and jujutsu from various instructors including Wolfe, who had trained in Japan prior to World War II, and Hassermayer.
 Komp, who also held grades in aikido and karate, emigrated to Australia in 1953, where he founded German style jujitsu schools in Ascot Vale, Maidstone and Footscray, suburbs in Melbourne.
 In addition to jujutsu, Komp taught judo to his students.
 They wore their judo grades as belts and their jujutsu grades as a colour flash on their sleeves.
 An infrequent visitor to the club was Akira Miura (also referred to as Riukia or "Rocky" Myura), who was, according to some accounts, the Chief Unarmed Combat instructor at the Tokyo Police Academy, Japan.

 The most likely lineage for Komp's instructors (Wolfe and Hassermayer) point towards the Kodokan.
-Early English Judo texts show a strong similarity in the techniques of self-defence that are a key element of the Jitsu Foundation style.
+Early English Judo texts show a strong similarity in the techniques of self-defence that are a key element of The Jiu Jitsu Foundation style.

 Komp taught Brian Graham who, having emigrated from the UK to Australia, later returned to the UK in the late 1960s as a second dan in judo as well as a first dan in jujutsu.
 Graham named his style Shorinji Kempo Jiu Jitsu, then later changed the name to Shorinji Kan Jiu Jitsu, and this name has been kept to the present day.
 Graham established his first jujutsu club in Keighley, Yorkshire.
 One of Graham's first students, Peter Farrar, who started learning jujutsu at the age of 9 in 1969, expanded the style and the association.
 He started his first collegiate club at Plymouth Polytechnic (now the University of Plymouth), and his students moved and spread the style.

 To cope with the administrative and organisational demands of the growing number of clubs, an association was formed called the National Samurai Jiu Jitsu Association (NSJJA).
 The NSJJA organised and ran national competitions, courses and gradings.
 There is no current Japanese link.

 Organisation

-In 1990 the growing demands from within the organisation for further expansion of Jitsu clubs internationally, and for courses to be made available to the commercial sector, required the reorganisation of the NSJJA.
+In 1990 the growing demands from within the organisation for further expansion of Jiu Jitsu clubs internationally, and for courses to be made available to the commercial sector, required the reorganisation of the NSJJA.
 The strengths and resources were consolidated into separate divisions to service the competing interests of the organisation.
-The Jitsu Foundation was formed to coordinate the activities of:
+The Jiu Jitsu Foundation was formed to coordinate the activities of: